-With respect to patent infringement litigation, costs normally incurred are for investigating a product or method; conducting searches for prior art references; sending warning letters; and for preparing for litigation.
+With respect to patent infringement litigation, costs normally incurred are for investigating a product or method; conducting searches for prior art references; sending warning letters; and preparing for litigation.

-Stamp fees and expenses for delivering documents are required to file a lawsuit.
+Stamp fees and expenses for delivering documents are required in order to file a lawsuit.
 The amount of stamp fees is calculated according to the formula prepared by the court based on the value of the subject matter of the suit.

 In general, court costs (such as stamp fees, expenses for delivering documents and daily allowances for witnesses) are borne by the losing party, provided, however, that the proportion of the responsibility for the court costs is left to the court’s discretion and that the courts may allocate the responsibility of court costs to the prevailing party in proportion to the part of their claim that is not accepted by the courts.

 It should be noted that court costs do not include lawyers’ fees and thus, generally speaking, each party must bear his or her own lawyer’s fee.
-A plaintiff may seek compensation for his or her lawyer’s fees as part of damages, but the recovery rate is left to the court’s discretion and it is usually quite limited, even if the plaintiff wins the case (in practice around 10% of the total amount of actual damages admitted by the courts).
+A plaintiff may seek compensation for his or her lawyer’s fees as part of damages, but the recovery rate is left to the court’s discretion and is usually quite limited, even if the plaintiff wins the case (in practice around 10% of the total amount of actual damages admitted by the courts).

-Assignment of a patent-right comes into effect by being registered on the patent registry.
+Assignment of a patent right comes into effect by being registered on the patent registry.
 In the case of a general succession, such as through inheritance or merger, the assignment comes into effect without being registered, but the registration is made by providing notification of that assignment.

 In terms of licensing patent rights, there are licences granted merely by an agreement between the parties (non-registered licences) and licences granted upon registration at the JPO (registered as exclusive licences), in addition to an agreement between the parties.
-As for the former type of licence there are no particular restrictions regarding formalities, such as the existence of a written agreement or notification to the JPO, etc. However, the latter type of licence requires registration at the JPO in order for it to enter into force.
-It should be noted that if a registered exclusive licence is granted, the scope of rights subject to that grant may not be executed by other parties, even by the patent-right holder.
+As for the former type of licence, there are no particular restrictions regarding formalities, such as the existence of a written agreement or notification to the JPO, etc. However, the latter type of licence requires registration at the JPO in order for it to enter into force.
+It should be noted that if a registered exclusive licence is granted, the scope of rights subject to that grant may not be executed by other parties, even the patent right holder.